Recap: Doctor Who S30 E13 "Journey's End"

 - K9 being called out at exactly the moment he's needed.
 Good dog!

-- And the hand becoming another Doctor just in time to save the TARDIS.
+- The hand becoming another Doctor just in time to save the TARDIS.
 Although technically that would be a Deus ex Manu, and the Ood knew it was coming all along.

 - Didn't See That Coming: Davros certainly didn't know that the Doctor had dumped regeneration energy into the hand.
 Only the Doctor clone and Donna knew that it had set the hand up to instantly grow a new Doctor through spontaneous metacrisis (he only knew after the fact, and only Donna knew when she was told).
 NOBODY knew that zapping Donna after all of that happened would trigger the Time Lord brain in Donna.